szuecs/kube-static-egress-controller/README.md

 ## How it works

-1. list configmap by label selector to get a current list
-1. enter watch configmap by label selector goroutine to react on updates
+1. watch configmap by label selector and send an event with the Egress configuration to the controller loop.
-1. enter merge goroutine to build a sorted, uniqued list of target networks
-1. enter provider goroutine that calls provider implementations of Create(), Update(), Delete() to apply the rules specified by the user base.
-Apply steps will only be executed from this goroutine if a change was detected.
+2. Store a cache of all Egress configurations observed in the cluster.
+3. Pass the stored cache to the provider to ensure the configuration is applied.

 ## Example